Psykopear/micheledolce/content/research/_index.md

 ## Research

 My main research interests lie in the analysis of partial differential equation.
-In particular, are focused on problems related to fluid dynamics.
+In particular, I am focusing on problems related to fluid dynamics.

 Most of my papers are available on [arXiv](https://arxiv.org/a/0000-0002-6254-2070.html).